Programs at the Lee Barta Community Center

 Get Directions

 In order to build a strong presence for the HLC in the target community and to develop additional space for community programming, the United Way has partnered with the City of Binghamton to lease the Lee Barta Community Center, a City-owned facility located at 108 Liberty Street on Binghamton’s North Side.
-Previously a police substation, the Lee Barta Community Center was opened in 2008 as a space for educational, recreational, and general community programming for both neighborhood youth and adults.
-After a recent expansion in 2018, the Lee Barta Community Center now offers a community room with teaching kitchen, a public computer lab, legal services clinics, a CHOW pantry, exercise room and community bike shop.
-For hours and programming information please call us at 607.238.1005 or stop by our office during business hours 8:30am-4:30pm.
+Named after the late Officer Lee Barta, who lost his life in the line of duty on Liberty Street, the Lee Barta Community Center was opened in 2008 as a space for educational, recreational, and general community programming for both neighborhood youth and adults.
+After a recent expansion in 2018, the Lee Barta Community Center now offers a community room with a teaching kitchen, a public computer lab, a CHOW pantry, an exercise room, a community bike shop, and additional programming.

 FreshCycles